 Along the shores of Moosehead Lake lies a number of small towns and villages that hold their own key to this marvelous natural playground.
 From Greenville on the southernmost tip of the lake, to Rockwood on the west side and Kokadjo on the east, these communities offer a wide variety of spectacular lodging options from motels and inns to bed & breakfasts, camps, cabins, cottages, and campgrounds.

-Cabins, Cottages, and Lake Houses on Moosehead Lake
+Cabins, Cottages, and Lake House Rentals on Moosehead Lake

 Staying in a cabin, cottage, or lake house on Moosehead Lake allows one to experience an iconic tradition like no other.
 Truly New England, truly Moosehead Lake.